paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-070-manufactured-home-construction-and-safety-standards.md

     (iii) be performance-based and objectively stated, unless clearly inappropriate; and

-  (B) except as provided in subsection (b) of this section, shall be established in accordance with the consensus standards development process.
+  (B) except as provided in subsection (b), shall be established in accordance with the consensus standards development process.

 (2) **Consensus standards and regulatory development process**